jonnyschult/sudokuSolver/README.md

 - Side note: The deep copy is necessary because if we were to simply update the puzzle passed as the argument to the function, it would change the value for the puzzle argument for every call of the recursive function.
 The puzzle is an array of squares, and an array is a reference type, thus it is stored in the heap, and the references all refer to that same address, thus changing the puzzle would change it in the heap and all references would then refer to that updated puzzle.
 The deep copy is essential because the array holds square objects, which are also reference types.

-The recursive call then starts once again with checking the validity of the puzzle and then whether it is complete.
-Three possible tracks are available.
+The recursive call then starts once again by checking the validity of the puzzle and whether it is complete.
+Three possible tracks are then available:

 - If it is valid and complete, the function returns the puzzle and a boolean saying that it is valid.
 At each recursive call, when the function is returned, if the boolean is true, the hypotheticalPuzzle is assigned as the value of the puzzle, and returned.
 This culminates with the solved puzzle being returned through the stack.
-- If the puzzle is valid but not complete, reductio generates another assumption and hypothetical puzzle, calls syllogizer again and makes a recursive call.
+- If the puzzle is valid but not complete, reductio generates another assumption and hypothetical puzzle, calls syllogizer again, and makes a recursive call.
 - If it is invalid, then the function removes the bad hypotheticalPuzzle from the puzzles tracking array, thus removing one assumption scope from the reductio, the bad assumption is updated, either by moving to the next value for that square, or if all possible values for that square have already been shown to lead to a contradiction, then by moving back to where a new, untried assumption is possible, removing each hypotheticalPuzzle associated with that assumption along the way.
 Finally, with the new assumption, it creates a new hypotheticalPuzzle and calls syllogizer and makes another recursive call.

 To make this a bit more explicit, heres an example.
 Suppose the puzzle has been syllogized and is now being passed to reductio.
 A square is found as a good place to start the assumption.